Published:

 Determine if you need to track distinct partners, multiple state tax jurisdictions, or specific investor reporting requirements.

-Step 2: Master the numbering system
+Step 2: Set up the account numbering system

-Use "Block Numbering" to keep your accounts organized.
+Use block numbering to keep your accounts organized.
 This allows you to add new accounts (like a specific utility for a new property) without disrupting the entire list.

 • 1000–1999: Assets